 The School of Engineering produces well-rounded, hands-on engineers and savvy technology leaders who have the technical ability and courage to wrap their minds around ideas that can change our world.
-We offer a range of undergraduate and graduate degrees including programs in Civil, Mechanical, Computer, Electrical, Manufacturing, and Systems Engineering, as well as Regulatory Science and Technology Management and Graduate Programs in Software including: Data Science, Information Technology and Software Engineering.
-When it comes to academic quality, U.S. News & World Report ranks St. Thomas #35 in the U.S. and #1 in Minnesota for engineering schools without a doctoral program.
+We offer a range of undergraduate and graduate degrees including engineering programs in Civil, Mechanical, Computer, Electrical, Manufacturing, Systems, Regulatory Science, and Engineering Management and Graduate Programs in Software including Artificial Intelligence, Data Science, Information Technology and Software Engineering.
+When it comes to academic quality, U.S. News & World Report ranks St. Thomas #23 in the U.S. and #1 in Minnesota for engineering schools without a doctoral program.

 School of Engineering News